jshawl/peanut-butter-and-jelly/08-single-page-web-apps/sequelize/readme.md

 Then, we define the **associations** for the models.
 Note that I've arranged it this way so the associations are set up after the models have been loaded.

 Again, in Node you have to define your associations after all your models have been loaded.
 I can't put `Artist.hasMany(Song)` in my Artist model because if

+Overall, I think the content and flow is good. love the comparison between express and sinatra.
+I recommend having more explicit you-do's focusing more on students self-teaching and exploring rather than you coding along the whole class.